tlog-dev/tlog/README.md

 jw := tlog.NewJSONWriter(file)
 w := tlog.NewTeeWriter(cw, jw) // order is important.
 In that order messages will be passed to writers. l := tlog.New(w)
+// actually TeeWriter is already used inside tlog.New, so you can do: l = tlog.New(cw, jw) // the same result as before
 ```

 ### The best writer ever